ArturoTorresArpi/FabricWorkshop/README.md

 ## CI with DevOps
 * Create a DevOps Organization in the same Tenant as the Fabric Tenant
-* Create a DevOps Project
+* Create a Private DevOps Project